adishalilovic-abh/atlantbh-devops-internship/08-docker/README.md

 ## Create Docker network for spring petclinic containers <a name="network"></a>

 By default, Docker uses a bridge network with a subnet like 172.17.0.0/16 and a gateway like 172.17.0.1 for containers to communicate with the host and other containers on the same network.
-We can create our custom network,for example:
+We can create our custom network, for example:

 ```
 docker network create petclinic-network